-We produce a wide range of granular and powdered mineral absorbent products that are used for crop protection chemical carriers, drying agents, bulk processing aids, growing media components and seed enhancement media.
+We produce a wide range of functional granules and powders that enhance the performance of agricultural products.
+Our mineral-based absorbent products serve as crop protection chemical carriers, drying agents, and growing media.
 Our brands include: Agsorb, an agricultural chemical carrier and drying agent; Verge, an engineered granule agricultural chemical carrier; Flo-Fre, a highly absorbent microgranule flowability aid; and Terra-Green, a growing media supplement.

-Agsorb and Verge carriers are used as an alternative to agricultural sprays.
+Agsorb and Verge carriers are used as alternatives to agricultural sprays.
 The clay granules absorb active ingredients and are then delivered directly into, or on top of, the ground providing a more precise application than chemical sprays.
 Verge carriers are spherical, uniform-sized granules with very low dust.
 Agsorb drying agent is blended into fertilizer-pesticide blends applied by farmers to absorb moisture and improve flowability.
 Agsorb also acts as a flowability aid for fertilizers and chemicals used in the lawn and garden market.
 Flo-Fre microgranules are used by grain processors and other large handlers of bulk products to soak up excess moisture, which prevents caking.
 We employ technical sales people to market these products in the United States.